2021 Australian Open men's singles draw, results - Tennis

 This year, the Spaniard could play No. 5 Stefanos Tsitsipas of Greece in the quarterfinals and No. 4 Daniil Medvedev in the semifinals before a possible final with Djokovic.

-Djokovic, who ranks third with 17 Slam titles, could play 2014 Australian Open winner Stan Wawrinka in the fourth round, No. 6 Alexander Zverev in the quarterfinals and No. 3 Dominic Thiem in the semifinals.
+Djokovic, who ranks third with 17 Slam titles, avoided 2014 Australian Open winner Stan Wawrinka in the fourth round, but he gets No. 6 Alexander Zverev in the quarterfinals.
+He also benefited from No. 3 seed Dominic Thiem, a potential semifinal foe, falling in the fourth round.

-With John Isner skipping the event, the lone seeded American man is No. 27 Taylor Fritz, who would play Djokovic in round three if seeds hold.
+With John Isner skipping the event, the lone seeded American man was No. 27 Taylor Fritz, who lost to Djokovic in a third round five-setter.

 MORE: Australian Open Women’s Draw